jsaintrocc/myblvmgncube/manual/guide/03-frame-sides.md

-3. Find a the flattest surfance in your house.
+3. Find a the flattest surface in your house.
 Hint, If you have a granite counter top that's probably the best.
-Make sure it's clean and then use one of your pieces of extrusion as a straight edge and a piece of paper as a thickness guage.
+Make sure it's clean and then use one of your pieces of extrusion as a straight edge and a piece of paper as a thickness gauge.
 Try and slip a piece of paper under the extrusion in a couple of places to test for flatness.
 Test multiple directions.
 Probably won't be perfect but pick the best counter you have.
 This will be the surface you use to build the frame.

     ![](img/03-TestFlatSurface.jpeg)\
     *fig 2.3*